UXVirtual/night-sky/README.md

 and superior performance.
 It can also be used as the basis for Google Cardboard apps.
 One of the contributors is the a main developer at AltSpaceVR.

-This application loads in real star position data from the [The HYG Database](https://github.com/astronexus/HYG-Database).
+This application loads in real star position data as seen from Earth from the [The HYG Database](https://github.com/astronexus/HYG-Database).

 It is viewable both in the browser and on mobile devices.
 Works best with:

 *   Chrome on Windows and OSX.
 *   Chrome on Android.
 *   Mobile Safari on iOS.

+On mobile devices works best on iPhone 5 or higher.
+Your device must support WebGL.

 ## Controls